trailofbits/necessist/README.md

 Of course, there is overlap is the sets of problems the two approaches can uncover, e.g., a failure to find an injected fault could indicate a bug in a test.
 Nonetheless, for the reasons just given, we see the two approaches as complementary, not competing.

+### Theoretical motivation

+Generally speaking, Necessist should remove a statement `S` only if:

+- (`*`) `S`'s [weakest precondition] `P` has the same context (e.g., variables in scope) as `S`'s postcondition `Q`, and `P` does not imply `Q`.

+In this section, we explain why.
+For concision, we focus on statements, but the remarks in this section apply to method calls as well.

+Consider a test through the lens of [predicate transformer semantics].
+A test is a function with no inputs or outputs.
+Thus, an alternative procedure for determining whether a test passes is the following.
+Starting with `True`, iteratively work backwards through the test's statements, computing the weakest precondition of each.
+If the precondition arrived at for the test's first statement is `True`, then the test passes.
+If the precondition is `False`, the test fails.

+Now, imagine we were to apply this procedure, and consider a statement `S` that violates (`*`).
+We argue that it wouldn't make sense to remove `S`:

+- If `S` adds or removes variables from the scope (e.g., `S` is a declaration), or `S` changes a variable's type, then removing `S` would likely result in a compilation failure.
+(On top of that, since `S`'s precondition and postcondition have different contexts, it's not clear how to compare them.)

+- If `S`'s precondition is stronger than its postcondition (e.g., `S` an `assert`), then `S` imposes constraints on the environments in which it executes.
+Put another way, `S` _tests_ something.
+Thus, removing `S` would likely detract from the overarching test's purpose.

+Conversely, consider a statement `S` that satisfies (`*`).
+Here is some intuition for why it might make sense to remove `S`.
+Think of `S` as _shifting_ the set of valid environments, rather than constraining them.
+More precisely, if `S`'s weakest precondition `P` does not imply `Q`, and if `Q` is satisfiable, the there is an assignment to `P` and `Q`'s free variables that satisfies both `P` and `Q`.
+If such an assignment results from each environment in which `S` is actually executed, then the necessity of `S` is called into question.

+To be clear, as currently implemented, Necessist does not actually compute weakest preconditions.
+Rather, Necessist operates purely on syntax.
+Intuitively, given a statement `S`, Necessist makes a "best guess" as to what `S`'s semantics would be, and removes or ignores `S` based on that guess.

+Even though (`*`) is not applied formally, it provides a criterion to guide selection of the statements that Necessist ignores.
+That is, if we imagine a predicate transformer semantics for one of Necessist's supported languages, and a statement `S` in that language, we can ask: would `S` satisfy (`*`)?
+If not, then then Necessist should likely ignore `S`.

+If you think one of Necessist's implicit rules violates this criterion, please open an issue!

 ## Usage

 ```